Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 One of the oldest national parks in the United States isn’t just the home to one of the longest and most complex caves in the world.
 It also has a vast surface perfect for exploration on Earth and beyond.

-Fee: There is no entry fee, but camping at the 62-site Elk Mountain Campground costs $18 or $9 per night, depending on the season.
-A free permit is all that’s required for backcountry camping at Wind Cave National Park.
+Fee: A free permit is all that’s required for backcountry camping at Wind Cave National Park, but camping at the 62-site Elk Mountain Campground costs $18 or $9 per night, depending on the season.

 Pactola Lake